Corfitz Ulfeldt: Rise to power

 Upon his return to Denmark, Ulfeldt quickly won the favor of King Christian IV.
 In 1634 he was made a Knight of the Order of the Elephant, in 1636 became Councillor of State, in 1637 Governor of Copenhagen, and in 1643 Steward of the Realm.

-In 1637 Ulfeldt married Leonora Christina (1621–1698) who was the daughter of the King.
-She had been betrothed to him since her ninth year.
+In 1637 Ulfeldt married Countess Leonora Christina (1621–1698) who was the daughter of the King by a morganatic marriage to Kirsten Munk.
+She had been betrothed to Ulfeldt since her ninth year.
 Ulfeldt was the most striking personality at the Danish court in all superficial accomplishments, but his character was marked by ambition, avarice and absolute lack of honor or conscience.
 He was largely responsible for the disasters of the Swedish war of 1643-45, and when the Treaty of Brömsebro was signed there was a violent scene between him and the King, though Ulfeldt's resignation was not accepted.

-In December 1646 he was sent as ambassador extraordinary to the Hague, but the results of his embassy by no means corresponded to its costliness, and when he returned to Denmark in July 1647 he found the king profoundly irritated.
+In December 1646 he was sent as ambassador extraordinary to the Hague, but the results of his embassy were disappointing and when he returned to Denmark in July 1647 he found the king dissatisfied.
 Ulfeldt, supported by the Rigsråd and the nobility, who objected to Christian's fiscal policy, resisted his father-in-law, and triumphed completely.
-As Steward of the Realm he was the virtual ruler of Denmark during the two months which elapsed between the death of Christian IV and the election of Frederick III (6 July 1648); but the new king was by no means disposed to tolerate the outrageous usurpations of Ulfeldt and his wife, and this antagonism was still further complicated by allegations of a plot (ultimately proven to be false, but believed at the time to be true) on the part of Dina Vinhofvers, a former mistress of Ulfeldt, to poison the royal family.
-Dina was convicted of perjury and executed, but Ulfeldt no longer felt secure at Copenhagen, and on the day after the execution he secretly left Denmark (14 July 1651) with his family.
+As Steward of the Realm he was the virtual ruler of Denmark during the two months which elapsed between the death of Christian IV and the election of Frederick III (6 July 1648); but the new king was resisted the attempts at domination by Ulfeldt and his wife.
+This antagonism was further complicated by allegations of a plot (ultimately proven to be false, but believed at the time to be true) on the part of Dina Vinhofvers, a former mistress of Ulfeldt, to poison the royal family.
+Dina was convicted of perjury and executed but, feeling vulnerable in Copenhagen Ulfeldt fled Denmark with his family in secret on the day after the execution (14 July 1651).